top of page

 Writers' Assistant

 Unfortunately, this show I was working on was not long for this world.
-The cancellation fairy visited quickly and, for the next few years, I bounced around to a few pilots and TV shows as a writers’ assistant until on one show I was given a FREELANCE SCRIPT.
+The cancellation fairy (or bear, for anybody who remembers that) visited quickly and, for the next few years, I bounced around to a few pilots and TV shows as a writers’ assistant until on one show I was given a FREELANCE SCRIPT.

 Script Coordinator